Noa-Lynn van Leuven: Against all odds at Ally Pally – DW – 12/17/2024

 "Messages like that made me ask myself at the airport the other day: Okay, is someone maybe watching me?
 Could this person be somewhere nearby?
 That's terrible."

-"I've had panic attacks, and my depression has worsened — all because of social media, and that's so wrong," she told Focus.de.
+"I've had panic attacks, and my depression has worsened — all because of social media, and that's so wrong," the player told Focus.de.

 "Of course, sometimes I think: Okay, is it all worth it?
 Especially after my teammates withdrew from the Dutch team, I received so many hate messages on social media."